Canon 1D Mark II vs 5D Mark III

 Many modern cameras cannot only take still pictures, but also record videos.
 The 5D Mark III indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the 5D Mark III can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark II and the 5D Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark III has a higher magnification than the one of the 1D Mark II (0.71x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Canon 5D Mark III along with similar information for a selection of comparators.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II and Canon EOS 5D Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Canon 5D Mark III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II: